LuisRusso-INESC-ID/LCT/README.md

 java -cp . -Djava.library.path=. jLCT < input
 ```

-For the lisp version we use cffi through quicklisp.
-So after installing
+For the lisp version we use [cffi] through quicklisp.
+Use the following
-quicklist use the following commands:
+commands:

 ```
 makelibSplayLCT.so libPointerLCT.so